Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Explicit example: a two-level atomic chain side-coupled to a photonic lattice

-Figure~\ref{M} presents the number $M_{\rm out}$ of bound states outside the continuum as a function of the chain length $N$.
-Owing to the spectral symmetries of the atomic chain and the waveguide, the total system hosts an even number of extra-continuum bound states.
+requiring the radicand to be nonnegative.
+Figure~\ref{M} presents the number $M_{\rm out}$ of BOCs as a function of the chain length $N$.
+Owing to the spectral symmetries of the atomic chain and the photonic lattice, the total system hosts an even number of BOCs.
 The maximum possible count is $N+1$ for odd $N$ and $N$ for even $N$.

+According to the results of Sec.~\ref{sec:BIC} and Eqs.~(\ref{Jw}) and (\ref{SigmaE}), the BICs that appear in this model all have zero self-energy and exist at energy $\ti{\vep}$ for any $l\geq 2$, provided that the discrete level at $\ti{\vep}$ satisfies the following condition:

+Two special cases are particularly noteworthy. (i) For even $l$ and odd $N$, a BIC always exists at the zero-energy mode $\vep_{(N+1)/2}=0$, independent of the coupling strength. (ii) When $\ka/\lam=1$ and $l=N+1$, all $N$ discrete states associated with energy levels $\{\vep_n\}_{n=1}^N$ form BICs.

-It is worth considering the limit $l\to\infty$, which corresponds to an infinite waveguide.
-In this case, the energy dispersion remains Eq.~(\ref{dispersion}) over $-\pi\le k\le \pi$, but the spectral density now changes to
+It is worth considering the limit $l\to\infty$, which corresponds to an infinite photonic lattice.
+In this case, the energy dispersion remains Eq.~(\ref{dispersion}) over $-\pi< k<\pi$, but the spectral density now changes to~\cite{Mahan2000,Economou2006,Garmon2009,Lombardo2014,Sanchez2017}

-showing van-Hove singularities at the band edges $\om=\pm 2\ka$.
-Obviously, BICs are precluded due to the violation of the condition $J(E_m)=0$.
-Since the condition~(\ref{con2}) always holds in this scenario, the criteria determining the number of the bound states outside the continuum simplify to a single condition~(\ref{con1}).
-We can also derive the self-energy